 Alternative engagement rings feature a main element that’s not a center diamond, such as a colored gemstone.
 Alternative rings stand out from mainstream diamond engagement rings and offer a unique personal style.

 Compared to diamond rings, alternatives provide an increased opportunity for a personal touch.
 They give the wearer the feeling that the ring is truly designed for them, not just a ring that follows tradition.
 Some alternatives to diamond engagement rings are also less expensive, depending on the gemstones.

 Alternative engagement rings are increasingly popular.
 Expressing your unique style through your engagement ring is a growing trend, even for celebrities.
-For example, Prince William proposed to Kate Middleton with his mother’s famous sapphire engagement ring and Eva Longoria received a ruby engagement ring from Jose Antonio Baston.
+For example, Prince William proposed to Kate Middleton with a sapphire and diamond engagement ring and Eva Longoria received a ruby engagement ring from Jose Antonio Baston.

 With engagement ring alternatives, there are a variety of styles and gemstones to choose from.
 Use the jump-to links below to learn about each type and to see ring examples in a variety of price ranges.

 Emeralds are beautiful green gemstones of the beryl family that range in tone from light green to rich, vivid green.
 They are a stunning focal point of any engagement ring, and can be surrounded by smaller diamonds, such as in this halo ring from Blue Nile.
 Emeralds rank 7.5 to 8 on the Mohs scale of hardness, making them a durable gemstone for everyday wear.
 Emeralds are also the birthstone for May.

 Check out this stunning emerald engagement ring example: Oval and Baguette Emerald Engagement Ring from Blue Nile